 In general we like to have things ready and set to go within 30 days of your application.

 Homeowners insurance required.
 Single-Family homes only in Illinois.
 Does not include 2-4 flat or apartment complex financing.
 Max Loan to Value (LTV) is 85% for Purchase, 75% Refinance or Cash-out Refinance for up to four properties.
 Other restrictions apply to more than four financed properties.
-Closing fees may apply for certain counties.
 Consult a tax adviser regarding deductibility of interest.
 Must be a Member in good standing.
 Other restrictions may apply.

 The rate lock period is 50 days.